 A waiver of any right or remedy is only effective if given in writing and shall not be deemed a waiver of any subsequent right or remedy.

-A delay or failure to exercise, or the single or partial exercise of, any right or remedy does not waive that or any other right or remedy, nor does it prevent or restrict the further exercise of that or any other right or remedy.
+A delay or failure to exercise any right or remedy does not waive that or any other right or remedy, nor does it prevent or restrict further exercise of that or any other right or remedy.

 Severance

-If any provision or part-provision of this agreement is or becomes invalid, illegal or unenforceable, it shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of this agreement.
+If any provision of this agreement is invalid, illegal, or unenforceable, it shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of the agreement.

-If any provision or part-provision of this agreement is deemed deleted under clause 3.9(a), the parties shall negotiate in good faith to agree a replacement provision that, to the greatest extent possible, achieves the intended commercial result of the original provision.
+If any provision is deemed deleted, the parties shall negotiate in good faith to agree on a replacement provision that achieves the intended commercial result of the original provision.

-Third party rights
+Third-Party Rights

-This agreement does not give rise to any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
+This agreement does not give any rights to third parties to enforce any term under the Contracts (Rights of Third Parties) Act 1999.

-The rights of the parties to rescind or vary this agreement are not subject to the consent of any other person.
+The rights of the parties to rescind or vary this agreement are not subject to the consent of any third party.

-Governing law
+Governing Law

-This agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the law of England and Wales.
+This agreement, including any disputes or claims arising from it, shall be governed by and construed in accordance with the law of England and Wales.

 Jurisdiction

-Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with this agreement or its subject matter or formation.
+Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising from this agreement.

-This agreement has been entered into on the date stated at the beginning of it
+This redrafted contract follows the guidelines set out in "A Manual of Style for Contract Drafting" by using plain language, ensuring consistency, and improving clarity.
+Let me know if there are any specific sections you would like further revised or any additional details you need.